+The crown is screwable (crown position 0).
+To loosen the crown, turn it counter-clockwise (crown position 1).
 The movement is wound by turning the crown clockwise.
 About 40 winds of the crown are generally enough to ensure reliable functionality.
 Under normal circumstances, simply wearing the watch every day should suffice to keep the self-winding mechanism wound.
 The power reserve allows you to take off your watch overnight without having to re-wind it.

-Time adjustment (crown position 3)
+Time adjustment (crown position 2)

-In crown position 3, the motion is paused.
+In crown position 2, the motion is paused.
 This helps you to set the watch precisely.
 Please make sure the date changes at midnight and not at midday.
 Just move the hands forward until the date changes.
 Afterwards you attempt to set the time.
 We recommend moving the hands past the desired minute marker and then adjusting it backwards.
-The movement restarts as soon as the crown is no longer in position 3.
+The movement restarts as soon as the crown is no longer in position 2.